uviclibraries/html-css/act-1.md

 Now that we have all the basic elements in place, it is finally time to add some content <span style='font-size:20px;'>😍</span>

 ## Adding content to our HTML document
-Remember that all the content between the tags we added between the `<body></body>` tags will be displayed on our web page.
+All the content between the tags we added within the `<body></body>` tags will be displayed on our web page.

 1. You can add whatever content you want, or copy/paste the content from my Frodo Baggins bio page.
-Be careful to copy only the content _between_ the tags, and be sure to place this same content betwen the tags in your file:
+Be careful to copy only the content _between_ the tags, and be sure to place this same content betwen the equivalent tags in your `about.html` file:

 ```
 <body>